Parvathy Jayaram: Personal life

 Ashwathy Kurup was born as second among three children to Ramachandra Kurup and Padma Bai in Thiruvalla.
+She was born in an affluent Nair subcaste of landlords.
 Her father is from Champakulam, Alappuzha and her mother is from Kaviyoor, Thiruvalla.
 She has an elder sister Jyothi and a younger sister Deepthi (deceased).
+Shobhana Chandrakumar Pillai is her cousin.
 She had her primary education at Devaswom Board Higher Secondary School, Thiruvalla.
 Her mother was a maths teacher at the same school she studied at.
 She pursued a Pre-degree from NSS Hindu College, Changanassery.
 This was where she was discovered by director Lenin Rajendran, who cast her as the lead in a film that was shelved and was never released.
 She then acted in her first movie Vivahitare Itihile (1986), directed by Balachandra Menon at the age of 16.

 Parvathy met her future husband Jayaram on the set of Aparan, at Udaya Studio in Alappuzha, in 1988.
 After her marriage on 7 September 1992, Parvathy stopped acting and later said that she has no regrets.
 "One spouse has to sacrifice their career, otherwise, it will be difficult to bring up the children properly.
 If there is a good salary earned by the husband, why should the wife work?"

 The couple have two children, Kalidas Jayaram (born 1993) and Malavika (born 1996).
 Kalidas Jayaram won the National Film Award for Best Child Artist for his work in the film Ente Veedu Appuvinteyum (2003), in which he acted in along with his father, Jayaram.
-Currently, she resides at Valasaravakkam, Tamil Nadu with her family.
+Currently, she resides in Valasaravakkam, Tamil Nadu with her family.

 Filmography

 As costume designer

+For Jayaram and Actresses of the respective movies;